 - gets larger or more raised from the skin

 These changes can happen over weeks or months.
-They're sometimes a sign of melanoma, a type of skin cancer.

-If your GP thinks it's melanoma
+If the GP thinks it's melanoma

 The main treatment for melanoma is surgery to remove the mole.